 The umbra takes about 12 minutes to cross Turkey.

-The duration of totality at Antalya (the largest coastal city in the area) is 3 minutes 11 seconds.
+The duration of totality at our base in Antalya (the largest coastal city in the area) was 3 minutes 11 seconds.
 The duration of totality where the centre line meets the coast of southern Turkey was 3 minutes 45 seconds.
 Our eclipse site was close to this point.
 Several ancient city sites are found along this coastal region, including Side, a few kilometers from the centre line.

 This was the sky during totality close to our observation location.

 The Sun was among the faint stars of Pisces.
 Venus was very brilliant and easily visible.
 Mercury and Mars were fainter.

 |Path Width||170 km|

 |Minor Axis||163 km|